-The sound for the exercise changes with each new interval jump, so may memorize their steps by listening closely.
+The sound for the exercise changes with each new interval jump, so we may memorize their steps by listening closely.

 Play these in any key, with Major or minor scales, as long as the intervals remain the same (3rd's, 4th's, or 5th's etc.).
 Simply keep the sharps or flats for that particular key.
 Example for Fourths, in the key of A:

 And intervals of 4, going down in sound:

 These may be played in any rhythm we imagine.
 They help us to learn key signatures as well.

 With any scale, Major or minor, we land on the root note when the scale is finished (going up, then down the scale).
 However, we could land on the next note (2nd) in that scale, then play a scale that changes the key to match that note (the new root).
 Then continuing, we land on that scale's 2nd note, and change the key to that new note.
-Starting on C:
+Starting on C (going up and down):

 We used the C, D, E, Gb, and Ab Major scales above, and added sharps or flats for the new root's key.
 Review the Order of sharps and flats, if you're having trouble with the keys (it'll reinforce your memorization of the keys, which is the cornerstone for improv)!

 Use this method for Chromatics (half steps) as well.
 It's easier with chromatics because you only have to remember the starting note, not the key.

 Beginners tend to play what they have learned, at a speed that gives them too many errors.
 You can monitor your own progress, when learning a phrase, by doing the following:

 Play whatever phrase or song you have learned, at a comfortable pace.
 Listen critically for mistakes, such as wrong notes, repeated notes, starting and stopping, and the blurbs of your particular instrument.